-The sneakers eyelets don't contain nickel, but are made of metal we didn't source ourselves.
+The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 Since VEJA started, we have always tried to stick to banks that don't have branches in tax havens.
 Therefore, NEF has always been our partner of choice to finance our operations, and we also work with Crédit Coopératif.